 So your first step is to get a library card.
 Once you have a card, go to the Dallas Public Library site’s “My Account” page, here, to sign up for the free account.
 You’re now ready to plunge in.

 HOW TO ACCESS THE “DALLAS MORNING NEWS ARCHIVES”

-- This gets you to a screen where you can search through DMN archives from 1885 to 1984 (results will show scanned images/articles as they appeared in the newspaper when originally published) as well as DMN archives for articles published after 1984 (these results will be text-only — no images).
-Wave goodbye to big chunks of time as you sit in front of your computer searching and reading and searching and reading.
+- This gets you to a default page with 4 DMN-related sources: 1) the “historical” edition, for the years 1885-1984 (results will show scanned images/articles as they appeared in the newspaper when originally published), 2) the “modern” edition, for the years 1984-2016 (these results will be text-only — no images), 3) DMN Blogs (2006-2016), and 4) the DMN free paper Quick (2003-2011).
+Enter your search terms in the search box, and wave goodbye to big chunks of time as you sit in front of your computer searching and reading and searching and reading.

 ACCESS FORT WORTH PAPERS ONLY:

 - Follow the instructions above to log in — the main page opens

 - At the top of the page, click on “America’s News — Historical and Current” — a new page will load